vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and *shall destroy with the brightness of his coming*: even him, whose coming is after the working of Satan with all power and signs and lying wonders, and with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 {% ct '2 Thessalonians 2:8-10' %}

 Because sin cannot exist in the presence of a holy God, the second coming will be a consuming fire to all who have rejected Jesus’ sacrifice on their behalf.
-Their rejection means they have never confessed their sins to Him, making Him unable to forgive and cover them by His perfect righteousness.
-As a consequence, they will have to pay for their sins themselves.
+Their rejection means they have never confessed their sins to Him, leaving Him unable to forgive and cover them with His perfect righteousness.
+As a result, they must bear the penalty for their sins themselves—the wages of which is death {% rf 'Romans 6:23' %}.

 ## How does Jesus cleanse us from sin?